The development setup¶

 If you want to install pretalx on a server for actual usage, go to the Administrator documentation instead.

-On Debian and Ubuntu, Python 3.6 is not yet in the repositories.
-You might need to compile it yourself or install it from the unstable or experimental repositories.
+If your operating system does not provide Python 3.6 or newer, you might need to compile it yourself or install it from the unstable or experimental repositories.

 Some Python dependencies might also need a compiler during installation, the Debian package